 A bad oxygen sensor is not good news for your car's engine or your pocket.
-The job of the O2 sensors on your car are to monitor in real time the gases coming out through the exhaust.
+The job of the O2 sensors on your car are to monitor the gases coming out through the exhaust.
+This information is then used by the engine management module to adjust the air to fuel mixture to enhance the efficiency of the engine.

-If one or more of the oxygen sensors are faulty, then you are going to get the classic symptoms of an engine that is running too rich or too lean.
-Top of the list will be poor fuel economy and decreased performance.
+If one or more of the oxygen sensors are faulty, then you are going to experience symptoms of an engine that is running too rich or too lean.
+Common engine error codes for faulty oxygen sensors include P0420 and P0140.

 6 Symptoms Of A Bad Oxygen Sensor